mfreed7/declarative-shadow-dom/README.md

 <table border=2><tr><td><img src="images/script_3_trace.png" /></td></tr></table>

 In the inline-script-based snippet, not only does the inline script cause a significant amount (more than half) of time to be spent in the JS engine, but additionally, each inline script causes the parser to yield to run microtasks.
 Both of those significantly slow down rendering for the inline script example.
 The single loop script defers **all** script execution time until the end, so the parsing/loading is faster, but then more than half of the total time is spent at the end within the script loop, and there is significant layout shift.
 And the MutationObserver trace shows an even greater percentage of the total time spent executing the JS MutationObserver callbacks, after each parser yield point.
 In contrast to all of the above, the declarative snippet continuously runs parsing, including attaching shadow roots, until the parser yields for other reasons.
 There is no JS overhead to be seen.

+## Shadow DOM vs Light DOM Speed

+As a bit of an aside, I also put together a [microbenchmark in Chromium](https://source.chromium.org/chromium/chromium/src/+/master:third_party/blink/perf_tests/shadow_dom/shadow-dom-overhead.html) that compares the parsing and tree-attachment time for a "regular" light DOM node (e.g. a `<div>`) and a shadow host element (e.g. `<div><template shadowroot=open></template></div>`).
+In Chromium, that overhead is roughly 3X.
+I.e. it will take about three times as long to parse and append a shadow host than a regular light dom node.
+This is not totally unexpected, given that the shadow host carries quite a bit more "state" than a normal DOM node, including the shadow tree `DocumentFragment`, CSS Scoping information (a `TreeScope` in Chromium), etc. Note also that this overhead factor assumes the use of declarative Shadow DOM.
+The overhead of purely-imperative Shadow DOM would be even higher, because of the need to parse and execute the Javascript to call `attachShadow()`.
+It is also important to note that this does not mean pages using Shadow DOM will be three times slower - the total page load time consists of many factors, including network loading time, style and layout, etc., and typically a small fraction of the total nodes in a document are shadow hosts.
+Therefore, in practice, this overhead should be negligible.
+But we should strive to reduce it as much as possible.

 # Feature Detection and Polyfilling